DataGreed/datagreed.pro/_projects/drunkshotgun.markdown

 The goal is simple: defeat 99 goblins and face the boss, the Legendary Blue Goblin to unlock an ancient weapon that provides you with an ultimate challenge of your skills.

+Tap the screen once to shoot.
+Hold the screen to engage bullet-time and release the screen to shoot while in it.

 todo: add some promo-art here or some screenshots to break the page up or
 todo: add some gameplay videos with both weapons.
 Crossbow is badically the ultimate difficulty